 Everyone who works at Uppingham has a role to play in keeping children safe.
-It is the responsibility of every employee and volunteer to
+It is the responsibility of every employee and volunteer to identify concerns early; provide help for children; promote their welfare; prevent concerns from escalating; and provide a safe environment in which children can learn.
+This means that every member of staff must

-- Act at all times in the best interests of the child. - So far as possible, protect children from abuse and neglect. - Provide a safe environment for children to live and learn. - Be vigilant in protecting the welfare of children, and constantly aware 'it could happen here'. - Complete induction in child protection at the start of their Uppingham career. - Undertake child protection 'refresher' training at three-yearly intervals. - Read the School's Safeguarding (Child Protection) policy annually, and confirm that they have done so. - Staff who work directly with children must read at least Part One and Annex B of KCS/E. Staff who do not work directly with children may read only Annex A instead. - Receive safeguarding and child protection updates as required, but at least annually.
+- Act at all times in the best interests of the child. - So far as possible, protect children from abuse and neglect. - Provide a safe environment for children to live and learn. - Be vigilant in protecting the welfare of children, and constantly aware 'it could happen here'. - Complete induction in child protection at the start of their Uppingham career. - Undertake child protection 'refresher' training at three-yearly intervals. - Read the School's Safeguarding (Child Protection) policy annually, and confirm that they have done so.

-- Be aware of the signs of abuse and neglect so they can identify children at risk of harm. - Be aware of the School's child protection procedures, and follow them. - Be aware of the School's Behaviour & Discipline Policy. - Know how to implement child protection procedures independently, if necessary. - Be aware of the Early Help process. - Keep an adequate record of any significant complaint, conversation or event. - Promptly report any matter of concern (including concerns about the conduct of another member of staff), following procedures outlined in this policy. - Make a direct referral to Social Services and / or the police themselves immediately if they fear there is a risk of imminent serious harm.
+- Staff who work directly with children must read at least Part One and Annex B of KCS/E. Staff who do not work directly with children may read only Annex A instead. - Receive safeguarding and child protection updates as required, but at least annually. - Be aware of the signs of abuse and neglect so they can identify children at risk of harm. - Be aware of the School's child protection procedures, and follow them. - Be aware of the School's Behaviour & Discipline Policy. - Know how to implement child protection procedures independently, if necessary. - Be aware of the Early Help process. - Keep an adequate record of any significant complaint, conversation or event. - Promptly report any matter of concern (including concerns about the conduct of another member of staff), following procedures outlined in this policy. - Make a direct referral to Social Services and / or the police themselves immediately if they fear there is a risk of imminent serious harm.